 Employers who are bringing workers in H-1B category must pay the employees the prevailing wage for the specialty occupation in the territory where the employment will take place.
 For instance, an Los Angeles Startup company is looking to hire a foreign software developer on H-1B visa basis.
 The company will have to pay the foreign worker the prevailing wage for software developers in Los Angeles.
 Information about prevailing wages for all the occupations in all the states can be obtained from the Foreign Labor Certification Data Center Online Wage Library.

-If your company is seeking to sponsor an employee for an H-1B and is unfamiliar with the H-1B process, give our Business Startup attorneys a call and they will advise you on the requirements, help you decide what job title would be appropriate for the employee, and guide you through the process.
+If your company is seeking to sponsor an employee for an H-1B and is unfamiliar with the H-1B process, give our Business Startup attorneys a call.
+They will advise you on the requirements, help you decide what job title would be appropriate for the employee, and guide you through the process.
 Our attorneys specialize in other types of employment law matters as well.